Putr/wnsforms/README.md

-# WNSForms
+# WNSForms - Who Needs SaaS Forms

-> A self-hosted form handling solution that doesn't require expensive SaaS subscriptions.

-WNSForms is a simple, elegant solution for handling form submissions without relying on third-party services.
-Built on Laravel, it provides a clean admin interface to manage forms, submissions, and integrations.
+WNSForms is a simple, self-hosted solution for handling form submissions from static websites without relying on third-party services.
+Built on Laravel, it provides a clean admin interface to manage forms, submissions, and Slack integrations.

 ![License](https://img.shields.io/badge/license-MIT-green)